The current Panel members are (left to right in this photo):

 David’s RBBP-related activities include ringing chicks in Cheshire’s Peregrine nests since 1993, a long-running study of Wales’ only Little Tern colony, and proving several ‘first breeding records’ for Cheshire: Marsh Warbler (1991), Cetti’s Warbler (2009) and Marsh Harrier (2010).
 His broad interests in birds are illustrated by papers on Sand Martins, waders on the Mersey Estuary, Fieldfares, Common Terns, Little Terns, Wood Warblers, Firecrests and Bramblings; and he wrote the BTO Migration Atlas texts on Common Tern, Wood Warbler and Chaffinch.
 The BTO recognised his volunteer work in surveying, nest recording and ringing birds by awarding him its Tucker Medal in 2002.

 He has always been an advocate for the conservation value of bird study, and has been active in committee rooms as well as in the field.
 David was a Council member of English Nature (1996-2002), acting as Chairman for six months, a member of RSPB Council (2004-09) and Chairman of Cheshire Wildlife Trust (2004-12).

 |David A. Stroud

-Among David’s personal ornithological interests are the long-term population study of Greenland White-fronted Geese, developing a better understanding of the historical and current distribution and trends of Spotted Crakes in the UK, as well as the assessment of population status and trends of waders in Africa and western Eurasia.
+Among David’s personal ornithological interests are the long-term population study of Greenland White-fronted Geese; developing a better understanding of the historical and current distribution and trends of Spotted Crakes in the UK; and the pressing need to turn around current Curlew declines.